VioletBrick/layout/readme.md

-## Magento Like Layout System for Laravel Framework
+## Layout System for Laravel Framework

 Edit your project's `composer.json` file to require `violetbrick/layout`.